foodcoopshop/foodcoopshop.github.io/docs/dev/migration-guide.md

 ## unreleased

 * Custom CSS is now stored in the database setting `FCS_CUSTOM_CSS`.
 If your installation has a customized `webroot/css/custom.css` or `webroot/css/mobile-frontend-custom.css`, run `bin/cake ImportCustomCss` after executing the migrations.
 The command imports the CSS into the new setting and deletes the old files.
+* Please read the [infos for the frontend redesign](https://foodcoopshop.github.io/diverses/frontend-redesign) (in German)
 * [replace source code](#replace-source-code)
 * [execute migrations](#execute-migrations)
 * [clear cache](#clear-cache)